What You Should Know About Taking Ayahuasca

 José Stevens

 José Luis Stevens, PhD is the president and co-founder (with wife Lena) of Power Path Seminars, an international school and consulting firm dedicated to the study and application of shamanism and indigenous wisdom to business and everyday life.
-José completed a ten-year apprenticeship with a Huichol Maracame (shaman) in the Sierras of Central Mexico.
+José completed a ten-year apprenticeship with a Wixarika Maracame (shaman) in the Sierras of Central Mexico.
 In addition, he is studying intensively with Shipibo (shamans) in the Peruvian Amazon and with Pacos (shamans) in the Andes in Peru.
 In 1983 he completed his doctoral dissertation at the California Institute of Integral Studies focusing on the interface between shamanism and western psychological counseling.
 Since then he has studied cross-cultural shamanism around the world to distill the core elements of shamanic healing and practice.
-He is the author of ten books and numerous articles including The Power Path; Secrets of Shamanism: How To Tap The Spirit Power Within; Transforming Your Dragons; and Praying with Power. website: www.thepowerpath.com
+He is the author of more than twenty books and numerous articles including Awaken the Inner Shaman, How to Pray The Shaman’s Way, Encounters With Power, Transforming Your Dragons; and the forthcoming The Shaman’s Manual Of Extraordinary Practices. website: www.thepowerpath.com

 José Luis Stevens, PhD is the president and co-founder (with wife Lena) of Power Path Seminars, an international school and consulting firm dedicated to the study and application of shamanism and indigenous wisdom to business and everyday life.
-José completed a ten-year apprenticeship with a Huichol Maracame (shaman) in the Sierras of Central Mexico.
+José completed a ten-year apprenticeship with a Wixarika Maracame (shaman) in the Sierras of Central Mexico.
 In addition, he is studying intensively with Shipibo (shamans) in the Peruvian Amazon and with Pacos (shamans) in the Andes in Peru.
 In 1983 he completed his doctoral dissertation at the California Institute of Integral Studies focusing on the interface between shamanism and western psychological counseling.
 Since then he has studied cross-cultural shamanism around the world to distill the core elements of shamanic healing and practice.
-He is the author of ten books and numerous articles including The Power Path; Secrets of Shamanism: How To Tap The Spirit Power Within; Transforming Your Dragons; and Praying with Power. website: www.thepowerpath.com
+He is the author of more than twenty books and numerous articles including Awaken the Inner Shaman, How to Pray The Shaman’s Way, Encounters With Power, Transforming Your Dragons; and the forthcoming The Shaman’s Manual Of Extraordinary Practices. website: www.thepowerpath.com

 More content from this author